DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 250: "I do digital art here..... sometimes ![Kappa](https://static-cdn.jtvnw.net/emoticons/v1/25/1.0 "Kappa") ." -DeviCat (19-Sep-20)
 * 251: "When she's had her fill we'll kick her out" -DeviCat (21-Sep-20)
 * 252: "Good job Erin!
 You fixed the booty! 🍎" -DeviCat (23-Sep-20)
+* 253: "It's like a giant brick, but it's basically a cloud!" -DeviCat (28-Sep-20)
+* 254: "It's hard to see - there are so many corpses on my screen..." -DeviCat (28-Sep-20)

 There may be quotes newer than these that have yet to be collected.